microsoft/pxt/docs/packages/getting-started.md

 }
 ```

-* Reload the editor and your package blocks will be loaded.
+* Reload the editor and the new blocks you developed in `pxt-banana` will be loaded into the project "Just Look At It."

 ### Step 4: Publishing your package

-When you're happy with the first version of your package commit the changes and
+When you're happy with the first version of your package, commit the changes and
 bump the version and push to github:

 ```